JoseBrouwer/Sorting-Complexity/README.md

 - ### The `driver.cpp` program includes the headers and makes calls to the respective sorting function when indicated by the user.
   - The algorithm is timed using the chrono library from the C++ STL.
   - The timed results are outputted into a text file named as follows`sortingName_times.txt`.
-- ### Running `plotting.py` in the same directory as the files will ask for some attributes of the graph.
+- ### Running `plotting.py` in the same directory as the files will ask for some attributes of the graph (on the terminal).
   - Input the time metric (0 for microseconds, 1 for milliseconds, 2 for seconds) you want to view a graph for.
   - Determine whether or not you want to view insertion_sort along with all the other algorithms.
     - Insertion sort overshadows all of the other times making them stay at 0.0.